TheOfficialDragone/phishing-cybersecurity-project/README.md

 # phishing-cybersecurity-project

-## ⚠️This project is for educational purposes only.
+## ⚠️This project is for educational and academic purposes only.
 Do not use the code for malicious activities⚠️

 ## Authors: Rocco Carpi, Riccardo Rossi